 A musician could list certain chords, rhythms or other structures that make music sound happy or tense or whatever.
 This is enough for the musician to know how to generate a certain emotional response, but it doesn’t explain why the emotional response happens.
 There’s also the fact that what sounds ‘happy’ or ‘sad’ will vary from person to person according to a number of factors.
 These include the culture, heritage, family background, and several other aspects of a person’s perception.

 The brain interprets everything through an extremely complex web of filters and processes.
 Some of that is linked to the amygdala, a part of the brain that is responsible for most of the emotional responses (e.g. fear).
 The amygdala responds fairly consistently (and thus predictably) to certain stimuli, which is why the same music will have very similar responses in most humans.
 To whatever extent that the response may be different, it’s due to the way in which memories and past experiences (which differ from person to person) are part of the processing.

-This applies not just to music.
-It applies the same way to paintings, sculptures, stories and movies.
-Most people have a very similar basal reaction to the same scene or the same work of art, but whenever two people’s reactions are different, it’s because the work might trigger different memories or relate to different past experiences in each of them.
+This reasoning applies not just to music but also to paintings, sculptures, stories, movies, and any other creative output that evokes a feeling.
+Most people have a very similar basal reaction to the same scene or the same work of art.
+However, when two people’s reactions are different, it’s because the work might trigger different memories or relate to different past experiences in each of them.

 Perceiving happy or sad melodies is a subjective practice, which is also linked to our cultural heritage as well as the meaning we find in music.
 Someone who is used to classical Indian ‘raags’ might not be able to perceive what metal heads are so passionate about in their choice of music, and vice versa.
 In fact, a Westerner would probably find it very hard to identify any kind of mood in the music of other cultures.